Sailing and sustainability science

 Pupils will be joined by current University students with the opportunity to ask them questions about higher education and life as a student.

-We are asking teachers to nominate up to 10 students from their Y9 – Y11 cohort who would benefit from this activity.
+We will ask teachers to nominate up to 10 students from their Y9 – Y11 and Y12 cohort who would benefit from this activity.

 Eligible students will need parental/carer permission to attend the event and we will collect consent forms with emergency contact details as part of the application process.

 Each student who wishes to take part in the activities will need to complete a Data Consent Form for East Midlands Widening Participation Research and Evaluation Partnership (EMWPREP).
 This is a monitoring database that allows the universities to report NCOP activity back to the Office for Students (OfS).
 Pathways will provide you with copies of this form and provide guidance if required.
 Further information about EMWPREP can be found here (www.emwprep.ac.uk)

 Our activities are open to all pupils in the year group individual activities are aimed at, but, if an event is oversubscribed, priority is given to those who fulfil one or more of the following: